 Being truthful gives you more content and confidence to answer the question about what makes you unique.
 Please do not attempt to exaggerate or lie because it might backfire and make you look bad in front of a possible employer.

-9. Focus on Positive Traits
+Sample Answer #9: Focus on the Positive

 What makes you unique should focus on your positive traits and strengths.
 The employer wants to know something unique about you to help you do the job better than the other candidates, and they don’t necessarily need to know any negative traits.